louis-langholtz/PlayRho/Box2D/Documentation/CollisionHandlng.md

 connected to.
 These indicate the directions from which impulses are applied.

 The impulses are due to contacts being dealt with:
- - The contact between the upper box atop the lower box, and
+ - a contact between the upper box atop the lower box, and
- - The contact between the upper box and the lower box just to the right.
+ - a contact between the upper box and the lower box just to the right.

 It doesn't look like these contacts are happening, but that's only because the boxes' "skins" - padded extensions to the boxes - are actually where the contacts are happening and these **aren't** drawn in this image.

-Back to the impulses, there's:
-- an upward impulse, and
-- two impulses applied leftward.
+As to the impulses, there's an upward impulse, and two impulses applied leftward.
 The upward impulse is desirable.
 It's basically keeping the upper box from falling down any further.
 The leftward impulses however, they're counter to the direction the upper box was being dragged.